 Other platforms for awareness delivery include a Facebook Live question and answer session as well as possible media days tentatively planned for Rapid City and Sioux Falls (later this spring) and a separate radio blitz that will also feature public service announcements as the 2019 deer hunting seasons approach.
-In addition, a South Dakota Public Broadcasting Focus program is planned for late May 2019 coupled with another show in June 2019 discussing how we can all help slow the spread for several conservation issues like CWD, aquatic invasive species and emerald ash borer.
+In addition, a South Dakota Public Broadcasting Focus program was aired in May 2019 discussing how we can all help slow the spread of CWD.
+This program is archived and available for viewing at https://watch.sdpb.org/video/sdf-2420-chronic-wasting-disease-ineiof/.